Skip to Content

 IMAGE DISTRIBUTED FOR AIDS HEALTHCARE FOUNDATION - Advocates march at a rally at the Walt Disney Company in Orlando, Fla., spearheaded by advocates from AIDS Healthcare Foundation (AHF) on Thursday, March 3, 2022, in Orlando, Fla.
 The advocates targeted Disney in two near-simultaneous rallies in Orlando and Burbank, Calif., to urge Disney to publicly speak out to oppose Florida's hateful, homophobic "Don't Say Gay" bill targeting LGBTQ+youth, their families, teachers, and school counselors that is currently pending in the Florida legislature.
 (Phelan M. Ebenhack/AP Images for AIDS Healthcare Foundation)

-Photo by AP/ UCSD Guardian
+Image by AP for The UCSD Guardian

 On March 22, Walt Disney Co. employees participated in a nationwide walkout in protest of Disney CEO Bob Chapek’s response to, or lack of, Florida’s “Don’t Say Gay” bill.
 While advocacy such as the walkout and other protests sparked Disney and its leaders to publicly denounce the bill and encourage change within the company, one has to question whether or not these changes were due to their stance against the bill or just the fear induced by the public.